 Lowering Infrastructure Cost:

 Green computing can lead to significant cost savings over the time.
-Due to increased demand, there is a need for lowering infrastructure and operational cost. .
-By lowering the energy requirements by making existing equipment more energy-efficient, will help organizations reduce their energy cost.
+Due to increased demand, there is a need for lowering infrastructure and operational cost.
+Lowering the energy requirements by making existing equipment more energy-efficient, will help organizations reduce their energy cost.
 [19].
 The need for conservation of resources lets the tech companies come up with such innovative strategies of promoting sustainability which grabs a position ahead of their competitors.

 Increasing Carbon Footprints: